-He's finally back home and recov ring but the difficulties and worries that his family faced while he was in the hospital during the pandemic is a heart-wrenching story that must The 85-year-old West Knowillian lay in Parkwest Medical Center sev eral weeks ago awaiting surgery for his broken hip.
-Mostly deaf and con-fused, Franklin Davis Wills was alone of hospital policy due to the corona- One of his daughters, Missy Short er, was panicked and concerned about her 77-year-old mother wanting to be with Wills during the ordeal Missy and her husband, Mike, began a frustrating effort to see her father We've been trying to get in to see him," she told The Focus.
-With the elp and advice of Knox County Con missioner Charles Busler she was Continue on page 4 Missy Shorter visits with her father, Franklin Dallas Wills, following weeks when no family member could see him in the hospital during the COVID-19 shut down.
+Missy Shorter visits with her father Missy Shorter visus with ner jumer, Franklin Dallas Wills, following weeks when no family member could see him in the hospital during the COVID-19 shut down.
 Finally home, the 85-year-old man is back with family and doing better.
 Photo courtesy of Mike Shorter.

-KCS 2021 budget reluctantly passed he overall mood of last Board of Education special called budget meeting can be summed up with two sentences spoken by Superintendent Bob Thomas: "The outlook is grim.
-We are facing a \$20 million project-ed revenue shortfall and we are balancing a budget with less rev enue than the current year."
-He added the last time the school the economic downswing of the COVID-19 pandemic, a reduction of \$2.805,000 from the current 2020 budget was reflected in the FY21 proposal Eight of the nine members ere present for the two and one half hour meeting which was held on the first floor of the Andrew Johnson Building, Tony Norman was unable to attend or join the discussion due to technical difto frustrating times but encouraged members stating.
+KCS 2021 budget reluctantly passed

+The overall mood of last Wednesday's Knox County Board of Education special called budget meeting can be summed up with two sentences spoken by Superintendent Bob Thomas: "The outlook is grim.
+We are facing a \$20 million project-ed revenue shortfall and we are balancing a budget with less revenue than the current year."
+He added the last time the school budget reflected these two the economic downswing of the COVID-19 pandemic, a reduction of \$2,805,000 from the current 2020 budget was reflected in the FY21 proposal to frustrating times but encouraged members stating.
 "We will be prepared upon school opening provided we have a normal opening.
 Even if we don't have a normal opening, we will be pre-pared for that as well.
-We will be ready. appointment with the budget's board salary increase, ELA text mental health services.
-Thomas stated that every effort was made to not make cuts to the was cut from the salaries of some KCS employees, step increases were left in the budget for certified and classified personnel The construction projects of Adrian Burnett, Lonsdale and Northwest elementary schools KNOXVILLE TVA EMPLOYEES CREDIT UNION VOICE BANKING le, TN 37914 in Edrol Hgts 48D, 2.5BA, 1,654 sqft
+We will be mental health services.
+Thomas stated that every effort was made to not make cuts to the classroom.
+Although \$700,000 was cut from the salaries of some KCS employees, step increases were left in the budget for certified and classified personnel